EwenG/replique.el/README.md

 ## Remote REPL

-Replique supports connecting to a remote REPL by nesting a REPL inside another.
-For example, `(replique.interactive/remote-repl host port)` will start a REPL on the server at *host:port*, assuming the server is running a [socket REPL server](http://clojure.org/reference/repl_and_main#_launching_a_socket_server).
+Replique supports connecting to a remote REPL by nesting a REPL inside another. `(replique.interactive/remote-repl host port)` will start a REPL on the server at *host:port*, assuming the server is running a [socket REPL server](http://clojure.org/reference/repl_and_main#_launching_a_socket_server).

 ## Uncaught exceptions